BLACK LENS: CAROL TULLOCH & TOSIN ADEOSUN

 Professor Carol Tulloch

 And then, I was fortunate to interview Paul Gilroy in 1987 and he said, and I quote, ‘the double consciousness of being Black and British, creating ambivalence in Black Britons of either/or-ism.
-If you’re not one thing, you are an other, when actually you are all different things at once.
+If you’re not one thing, you are another, when actually you are all different things at once.
 It’s a question of being able to inhabit them all into a framework without it being a problem.’
-It’s this kind of thinking [that] goes straight back to what we’ve got here with Fanny, because we know that her mum was Black, Jamaican, and her dad, we think, is from Europe anyway; and then being brought up in England and the different jobs that she had, you know, seamstress, charwoman, cook, and artist, model and then to the next level, muse.
+It’s this kind of thinking [that] goes straight back to what we’ve got here with Fanny, because we know that her mum was Black, Jamaican, and her dad, we think, is from Europe; and then being brought up in England and the different jobs that she had, you know, seamstress, charwoman, cook, and artist, model and then to the next level, muse.

 TA: Also, being a mother, because she had 10 children.
 That’s a lot of work.

 CT: Yes, exactly.
 She had children by the time these were taken.
 So, honestly, all of these portraits and then, as you mentioned, the other portraits of Fanny, just made me want to look back and see where we are now or [how] the thinking that has developed.
-One of the criticisms has been that there have not been enough studies on Fanny Eaton, so that has happened in the 21st century, but something that has been developing.
+One of the criticisms has been that there are not enough studies on Fanny Eaton, so that has happened in the 21st century, something that has been developing.

 CT: What about you?
 Who is your muse?

 CT: It’s without doubt that, well, for me, Fanny Eaton is beautiful, but how do you define that and what does that mean when you’re talking about somebody who’s Black or mixed heritage?
 What does that mean?
-Just to quote the wonderful Shirley Anne Tate, in her book on Black beauty, ‘Black beauty, as all other beauties, is a matter of doing’.
-[This] is a bit what you were saying about how your muses, the way that they present themselves, whether they do it themselves or they’re working with stylists, but the doing to create the beauty.
+Just to quote the wonderful Shirley Anne Tate, in her book ‘Black Beauty: Aesthetics, Stylization, Politics’ ‘Black beauty, as all other beauties, is a matter of doing’.
+[This] is like what you were saying about how your muses, the way that they present themselves, whether they do it themselves or they’re working with stylists, but the doing to create the beauty.
 What products did Fanny Eaton use?
 What tools was she using to do her hair?
 And so, that idea of working with the concept of beauty Fanny Eaton was just triggering, these works were triggering memories of things that I’d seen.

 You just saw the possibilities [of] Blackness, there are just so many definitions or what it means to be Black.